frischesoftware/CryptoPi/README.md

 Encryption
 ----------

-Today most applications use the excellent (asymmetric cryptography)[https://en.wikipedia.org/wiki/Public-key_cryptography].
+Today most applications use the excellent [asymmetric cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography).
 This allows to people to use encryption without having to meet and exchange keys.
 However, since we have to meet our communication partner to give them the CryptoPi hardware and instructions anyway, we can just as well use the One Time Pad for encryption.
 This massively simplifies the implementation and allows anyone with basic programming knowledge to understand and verify the code.
 The OTP is also theoretically secure.